 Total Funds Raised: $9,464

-Before taking my first steps at the New York Avon Walk in 2012, most of my friends and family did not know I was a breast cancer survivor.
+Before taking my first steps at the Avon Walk New York in 2012, most of my friends and family did not know I was a breast cancer survivor.
 In 2009, when I was 42 years old, I was diagnosed with breast cancer.
 I was in shock.
 Could this heartbreaking disease really affect someone so young?
 I was embarrassed.
 I didn’t want anyone to feel sorry for me, so for three years I kept it a secret, only telling those closest to me.

 When I signed up for the Avon Walk, I was still hiding my secret.
 While fundraising, I told donors I was walking in memory of my grandmother, a survivor of both breast cancer and Auschwitz.
 It wasn’t until I was at the Walk, surrounded by thousands of empowering women and men of all ages wearing “survivor” caps, laughing and smiling, that I finally was able to find the strength within to share my story of survival.